 |How important are letters of recommendation?|

 Letters of recommendation are an important part of the selection process.
 Admission committees consider academic and character recommendations that applicants obtain from faculty members, physicians, and other persons.
 Letters of recommendation should discuss and critically evaluate the student's academic ability, strengths and weaknesses, motivation, maturity, difficulty of coursework attempted, and special attributes and assets.
 Recommendations are usually written between the applicant's third and fourth year of college.
-It is extremely important for students to develop working relationships with faculty members in order to earn good letters of recommendation.
+It is extremely important for students to develop working relationships with faculty members, physicians, and clinical supervisors in order to earn good letters of recommendation.

 |Do I need to volunteer or have observation experience?|